gokberkkocak/lofigirl/README.md

 ## Configuration

 To use the system with LastFM, you need a API key and secret.
 These can be obtained [here](https://www.last.fm/api/account/create).
-To use with ListenBrainz, you'll need to give your user token which can be found [here].
+To use with ListenBrainz, you'll need to give your user token which can be found [here](https://listenbrainz.org/profile/).

 On the previous project, the system would use the youtube channel information to get live streams however, since it's required YouTube API as well, in this version I decided to simply give the youtube video link directly.
 Since the livestreams last months, it shouldn't be a big deal.
 Additionally, it's now also possible to give the second livestream link as well if you want to scrobble that instead.
 Check ```usage``` for how to do it.